Ronnie5562/OpportunityHub/README.md

 and support in their career journey.

 OpportunityHub seeks to bridge the gap between job seekers and job platforms while fostering a supportive community for those embarking on their professional journey.

+Functionality:
+The menu-driven application is self-explanatory where choices are drawn out and prompts you to choose your next step, users who register themselves as mentors are stored in a basic database where they can be acccessed easily by users who request mentorship in different areas of work.

+A user is requested to sign up and create an account on OpportunityHub.
+After logging in to their account, they get to choose the area where they qualify and seek jobs in together with their preferred location.
+The user enters their e-mail, and in a blink of an eye, an e-mail with different job proposals is sent directly to them.